andyatkinson/dotfiles/README.md

-ctrl-r " # paste from insert mode d/ # hit enter after typing the selection, delete until the selection f [space] # ";" will repeat the motion
+ctrl-r " # paste from insert mode d/ # hit enter after typing the selection, delete until the selection f [space] # ";" will repeat the motion pry [tab] # in a ruby file, will insert a pry binding statement, part of the built-in ruby snippets file
 ```

 ## bash